melissamcewen/build-a-bot-workshop/README.md

 ### Map Your Story To Functions

 #### :tada: **Activity** :tada:
-Think of variable names for your questions that describe them but are valid Javascript variable names, put them on *yellow* :yellow_heart: notecards next to their corresponding question (the :green_heart: *green* cards).
+Think of action names for your questions that describe them but are simple lowercase words that are easy to code in, put them on *yellow* :yellow_heart: notecards next to their corresponding question (the :green_heart: *green* cards).
 ![adding our variable cards](assets/images/cards-story2.jpg)

+The example actions here are:
+* get_started
+* goodbye
+* life
+* dislikes
+* town
+* family
+* books
+* dreams
+* likes

 Now we'll add them to our postback function, so that each time a button corresponding to the yellow cards we just created is pressed, the correct message and following buttons are presented: